Samhollowood/CaveCalcV2.0/README.md

 ## **Installation**

 Follow these steps to install CaveCalcV2.0 (
-NOTE: A key difference to installation on CaveCalcV2.0 to CaveCalc is that the installation script automatically configures and compiles the system-specific .dll/.so file for interaction with the IPhreeqc COM server for Windows and Linux users):
+NOTE: A key difference to installation on CaveCalcV2.0 to CaveCalc is that the installation script automatically configures and compiles the system-specific .dll/.so file for interaction with the IPhreeqc COM server):

 1. Clone the repository:
    ```shell